rsdoiel/antenna/archives/2025/socal_north_2025.06.md

 date: 2025-02-11, updated: 2025-02-14, from: The LAist

-Yes, there's tacos, but there's so much more
+Yes, there are tacos, but there's so much more.

 <br>